simonesilvestroni/m2m-website/_posts/2021-04-06-daw-from-logic-to-pro-tools-to-reaper-part-3.md

 ### My current setup

-I currently use REAPER for almost everything:
+I currently use REAPER for almost everything, writing music, producing, editing audio, batch processing, mixing, stem rendering, mastering.

-- writing music
-- producing
-- editing audio
-- batch processing
-- mixing
-- stem rendering
-- pre-mastering

 It’s an unbelieavably powerful, fast and flexible piece of software, I regret not having tried it sooner.

 ### Bonus: other software

-I still fire up Logic for its virtual instruments, especially for pure sound design.
-I do plan to try REAPER and Logic (or Reason) in sync: if the ventilation system of my machine doesn’t catch fire, I’d like to have the opportunity.
+I do plan to try REAPER and Logic, or Reason, in sync: if the ventilation system of my machine doesn’t catch fire, I’d like to have the opportunity.
 For anything related to restoration, advanced audio editing and clean-up I set [iZotope RX](https://www.izotope.com/en/products/rx.html) as my default external editor.
 In this case, the workflow is:

-1. <kbd>right-click on an audio region</kbd>
+- right-click on an audio region
-2. <kbd>edit in external editor</kbd>
+- edit in external editor
-3. <kbd>fix it in RX</kbd>
+- fix it in RX
-4. <kbd>save it and go back to REAPER</kbd>
+- save it and go back to REAPER
-5. <kbd>done</kbd>
+- done

 ---

 Thanks for reading.
-I leave you with a video by American composer, producer and sound designer [Nick Peck](https://nicolaspeck.com/), who explains in 18 minutes his **11 reasons to switch from Pro Tools to REAPER**:
+I leave you with a video by American composer, producer and sound designer [Nick Peck](https://nicolaspeck.com/), who explains in 18 minutes his 11 reasons to switch from Pro Tools to REAPER:

 {% include pattern-video.html id="BKCvJsG-zrQ" %}